Hash2402/Inventory-GENAI-Service/Readme.md

 #### 3. Tooling Decisions
 * Environment Variables: .env used to safely manage API keys and models.

-* Batch Automation: start_all.bat created to run Inventory, MCP server, and CLI in parallel for ease of testing.
+* Batch and Shell Automation: start_all.bat and start_all.sh created to run Inventory, MCP server, and CLI in parallel for ease of testing.

 * Postman Testing: Preferred over curl for better visualization and ease during JSON request testing.
 ----